JonathanDotCel/NOTPSXSerial/README.md

 ## A big thanks:
-      While NoPS has been re-written from the ground up for Unirom 8, before that it was a decompiled version of Matthew's PSXSerial with the header changed to reflect that.
+      While NoPS has been re-written from the ground up for Unirom 8, before that it was a decompiled version of Shadow's PSXSerial with the header changed to reflect that.
       (Or more specifically to deny that).
 In keeping with what I've just decided is tradition, we're going with the same motif.